koizumistr/OpenChain_Onboarding/docs/getting_started.md

 ## Time Commitment

 The time commitment will be a few hours a month, at least, for each Working Group.
 In addition, you will receive another welcome email for each of the Working Groups you joined with specific instructions about how to get involved with them.

-## Having Problems

-If you are having technical difficulties or lacking access to something, please reach out to our [PM team](mailto:helpdesk@lists.openchainproject.org)